 Not so far-fetched at all, as it turned out.

-Nowadays I work full-time with individuals, small businesses, social entrepreneurs, and nonprofit organizations trying to create something good in the world—for the world.
+Since then, I’ve worked with hundreds of individuals, small businesses, social entrepreneurs, and nonprofit organizations trying to create something good in the world—for the world.

 Drop me a line and introduce yourself.
 I offer a free, no-pressure, no-icky-sales-pitch 30-minute consultation to talk about where you are, where you’d like to be, and all the different creative and frugal ways to get there.

 (Plus, I love hearing from folks trying to do good in the world.
 It absolutely makes my day.
 Let’s talk!)